ReactiveSets/toubkal/README.md

 Incremental aggregates allow to deliver realtime OLAP cubes suitable for **realtime data analysis** and reporting over virtually unlimited size datasets.

-### Work in Progress

-This is a work in progress, not ready for beta testing yet.
-The API is subject to changes although the example below gives a good view of the final framework.
-If you would like to be notified for beta testing, please drop me a message @uiteoi.

 ### Installation

 ```bash